 I loved being an FBI agent because there was a sense of meaning and purpose every time I walked into the office.
 The FBI’s mission is to protect the American people and uphold the Constitution of the United States.

 I worked hard to solve complex problems.
 You might be imagining movies, gun battles, and running down bad guys.
-In truth, a lot of what I did as an agent wasn’t all that different from many of the challenges you face as entrepreneurs, leaders, and business owners.
+In truth, a lot of what I did as an agent wasn’t all that different from many of the challenges you may face everyday.

 I was good with a gun, I admit, but most of my time was spent working with people who had different opinions and a conflict of interest.
 This created problems I couldn’t just shoot.
 Instead, they required people skills; I suspect many of you can relate.